 There are several makers of doll kits in resin and porcelain.
 Kits are fairly easy to assemble and a good way to learn about dolls before you start collecting.
 In general, modern 1:12 scale male dolls are approximately 6 inches tall and females are 5 to 5 ½ inches tall.
-You can see the various doll scale sizes represented on this scale check .
+You can see the various doll scale sizes represented on this scale check.
 There are no standard sizes, which makes purchasing clothing tricky.
 The Heidi Ott doll range does come in some standard sizes so purchased clothing is possible.
-You may want to read What Scale is My Doll ? to decide if your doll is a child sized figure in a particular scale.

 Advantages of Particular Materials For Dollhouse Dolls

-Porcelain/bisque dolls can have very realistic skin tones and expressions.
+- Porcelain/bisque dolls can have very realistic skin tones and expressions.
 They tend to have soft generalized features.
-Higher quality modern porcelain dolls have more realistic expressions, better hands and shoes and more detailed wigs and clothing.
+Higher quality modern porcelain dolls have more realistic expressions, better hands and shoes, and more detailed wigs and clothing.
 Several makers produce fully poseable dolls with varying types of joints.
 Porcelain dolls are fragile, and fingers, heels, may chip or break with use.
 Doll makers use their own molds, or molds from other makers, so similar dolls are available from several sources.
-Inexpensive mass produced glazed porcelain dolls are available primarily for play by older children.
-Porcelain dolls are available as parts, kits, moulds, undressed dolls, dressed dolls and dolls with fully removable clothing.
+Inexpensive mass-produced glazed porcelain dolls are available primarily for play by older children.
+Porcelain dolls are available as parts, kits, molds, undressed dolls, dressed dolls and dolls with fully removable clothing.

-Felt, Fabric, Wood, Paper Mache Dolls Most of these fit the collector or artisan doll category.
-They are often used for particular period or historic based houses.
+- Felt, Fabric, Wood, Paper Mache Dolls Most of these fit the collector or artisan doll category.
+They are often used for a particular period or historic based houses.

 Will your doll wear short skirts or shorts?
 It will need visible molded knees.
 Short sleeve or sleeveless dresses or shirts?
 It will need a full arm or a full torso, instead of just a wrist and hand.